India, Israel ink terms of reference to formally launch FTA talks | Law-Order

 The ToR include market access for goods by eliminating tariff and non-tariff barriers, investment facilitation, simplification of customs procedures, increasing cooperation for innovation and technology transfer, and easing norms to promote trade in services.

 ''We have signed the ToRs today.
 Now we will soon finalise the dates for starting the negotiations for that,'' Goyal told reporters here.
-Goyal is leading a 60-member business delegation to Israel.
-He will meet leaders and businesses to discuss ways to boost bilateral trade and investments.
+Goyal, who is leading a 60-member business delegation to Israel, met leaders and businesses to discuss ways to boost bilateral trade and investments.

+He said that services such as IT, tourism and movement of skilled professionals will get a boost from the proposed pact.

+Both countries will make a bridge for the movement of skilled professionals like doctors, engineers and nurses, he added.

 The TOR was signed by Goyal and Israeli Economy and Industry Minister Nir Barkat.